JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

 #### Exercise 1 - Create a new presentation based on a Word document

-1. Open PowerPoint using the desktop application or from your browser at [powerpoint.new](https://powerpoint.new) and start a new presentation.
+1. Open PowerPoint using the desktop application or from your browser at [powerpoint.new](https://powerpoint.new) and start a blank presentation.

 1. Select the **Copilot** icon, click **Chat** if you are using the desktop application, and then within the Copilot chat window enter the following prompt: